AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/tutorials/creating_a_dataset_tutorial/creating_a_dataset_tutorial.md

 Data can also be ingested via a connector.
 The tutorial to create and populate a dataset via a connector can be found [here](https://git.corp.adobe.com/experience-platform/documentation/blob/master/api-specification/markdown/narrative/tutorials/creating_a_connector_tutorial/creating_a_connector_tutorial.md)

 ### 1.1.
 Audience
-This document is written for users who need to understand the Adobe Cloud Platform and have to integrate the platform with customer-owned or third party systems.
+This document is written for users who need to understand Adobe Cloud Platform and have to integrate the platform with customer-owned or third party systems.
 Users include data engineers, data architects, data scientists, and app developers within Adobe I/O who will need to perform Adobe Cloud Platform API calls.

 ### 1.2.
 Version Information
 *Version* : Beta